CBoettcher16590/developing-software-intro-final/src/calculator/README.md

 [Go Back](../../README.md)

-In this Version of the project(1.1.2), the `calcHouseMaterials`, and `getHouseMaterials` functions will display their respective parameters in the command line, but in future versions they will be responcible for calculating the materials needed, and recalling saved jobs.
+In this Version of the project(1.1.3), the `calcHouseMaterials`, and `getHouseMaterials` functions will display their stored infromation in the command line.
+I have created an interface called `IHouseOutput` that ensures that the output of each of these functions will work for Gerlads purposes.

 ## calcHouseMaterials( name:string, width:number, length:number, unit:boolean )

 The `calcHouseMaterials` function takes four parameters: `name`, `length`, `width`, and `units`.
-It is used within the `calc-house-materials` command, and gets its values passed from this command.
+It is used within the `calc-house-materials` command, and gets its values passed from here.

 Example: